 Yes, but AI use in recruitment needs to be carefully considered.
 Employers must validate the claims made by vendors concerning ethics and bias and be transparent with candidates on how and why AI is used in the recruitment process.

-As AI technology is in its early stages, there are several risks, including legal risks around ownership and copyright of publicly available data, privacy and data protection concerns from prospective candidates, and ethical concerns around fairness and equality in the recruitment process.
+As AI technology is in its early stages, there are several risks, including legal risks related to ownership and copyright of publicly available data, privacy and data protection concerns from prospective candidates, and ethical concerns about fairness and equality in the recruitment process.
+Recent debates have also highlighted risks around a lack of transparency, limited explainability of complex models, and over-reliance on AI recommendations by human decision-makers.

 Leverage Talent Intelligence by using data-driven insights to anticipate talent needs, understand workforce capabilities, and predict future skills trends, enabling strategic decisions to meet business objectives and outpace competition.